School Security Guard

-- What training is required by SB 1626 and when must it be completed by?
+What training is required and when must it be completed?

 The curriculum can be obtained via the Internet at www.bsis.ca.gov/industries/syllabus.shtml.

-- What regulatory authority does the California Department of Consumer Affairs' BSIS and the California Department of Education have with respect to SB 1626?
+What regulatory authority does the California Department of Consumer Affairs' BSIS and the California Department of Education have with respect to BPC section 7583.45?

-The BSIS regulates Private Patrol Operators (PPO's) and security guards who are employed by PPO's.
-PPO's contract to provide security to persons and property.
-LEA's may contract with a PPO to provide security to students.
-Employees of LEA's who provide security to students, are not regulated by BSIS.
-However, all security guards employed by a PPO who contract with LEA's to provide security to students, and all security officers employed by LEA's who provides security to students, must complete a course of training mandated by SB 1626, (Chapter 745, Statutes of 1998), if the security guard or officer works more than 20 hours per week performing the function of school security.
-These functions are defined as: providing security services as a watchperson, security guard, or patrolperson, on or about premises owned or operated by a school district to protect persons or property, to prevent theft or unlawful taking of district property of any kind, or to report any unlawful activity to the district and local law enforcement agencies (Education Code Section 38001.5 (c)).
+The BSIS regulates Private Patrol Operators (PPOs) and security guards who are employed by PPOs.
+PPOs contract to provide security to persons and property.
+LEAs may contract with a PPO to provide security to students.
+Employees of LEAs who provide security to students are not regulated by BSIS.
+However, all security guards employed by a PPO who contract with LEAs to provide security to students, and all security officers employed by LEAs who provide security to students, must complete a course of training.
+Security functions are defined as: providing security services as a watchperson, security guard, or patrolperson, on or about premises owned or operated by a school district to protect persons or property, to prevent theft or unlawful taking of school district property of any kind, or to report any unlawful activity to the school district and local law enforcement agencies (Education Code section 38001.5 (c)).

-- What administrative records, if any, must be kept by school districts in order to comply with SB 1626?
+What administrative records, if any, must be kept by school districts?

-SB 1626 does not mandate what records must be kept.
-We recommend that LEA's keep a record of which employees complete the course, the course date, the name of the instructor, and that a record of course completion be given to the attendee.
+The Bureau recommends that LEAs keep a record of which employees complete the course, the course date, the name of the instructor, and that a record of the course completion be given to the attendee.

 No, but as discussed above, this is recommended for record-keeping purposes.

 Does BPC section 7583.45 identify a state agency responsible to assure compliance?